Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

 \subsection{Higher integrated Kostant-Souriau extensions}

-Conceptually, a key aspect of the traditional notion of the \emph{Poisson bracket} Lie algebra of observables is that it constitutes a central $\mathrm{Lie}(U(1)) = i\mathbb{R}$-extension (over a connected manifold) of the Lie algebra of Hamiltonian vector fields -- called the \emph{Kostant-Souriau extension} (e.g \cite[section 2.3]{BrylinskiLoop}).
-This aspect is strenghtened by the key aspect of the \emph{quantomorphism group} extension: the corresponding $U(1)$-extension of the Lie group of Hamiltonian symplectomorphisms -- instead of the $\mathbb{R}$-extension, which also is a possible Lie integration.
+Conceptually, a key aspect of the traditional notion of the \emph{Poisson bracket} Lie algebra of observables is that (over a connected manifold) it constitutes a central $\mathbb{R}$-extension of the Lie algebra of Hamiltonian vector fields.
+This is called the \emph{Kostant-Souriau extension}, see, e.g., \cite[section 2.3]{BrylinskiLoop}.
+At level of (infinite dimensional) Lie groups, this is reflected by the fact that the quantomorphism group of a prequantized symplectic manifold $(X,\omega)$ is a $U(1)$-central of the Lie group of Hamiltonian symplectomorphisms of $X$, see \cite[section II.4]{BrylinskiLoop}.
 The $U(1)$-\emph{phases} appearing this way on top of classical Hamiltonian structures are the hallmark of (pre-)quantum geometry.

 Here we discuss the refinement of these extensions to higher prequantum geometry.
-First we consider general quantomorphism $\infty$-group extensions in \ref{TheQuantomorphismExtension}, and then the corresponding infinitesimal Poisson bracket $L_\infty$-algebra extensions over smooth manifolds in \ref{TheHigherPoissonBracketExtension}.
+First we consider general quantomorphism $\infty$-group extensions in Section \ref{TheQuantomorphismExtension}, and then the corresponding infinitesimal Poisson bracket $L_\infty$-algebra extensions in Section \ref{TheHigherPoissonBracketExtension}.
 The latter are discussed in more detail in \cite{nextArticle}.